 User Guide

 Need some help navigating and understanding Colorado Grants Guide®?
-This user’s guide might help you find what you need.
+This grant user’s guide might help you find what you need.
 Click the categories below to find a step-by-step explanation of how to search the database, how to use each function and feature, and a section-by-section breakdown of what each funder profile contains.

 Have Questions?
 Check out our Frequently Asked Questions Page.